pakyow/pakyow/README.markdown

 # Introduction

-Pakyow is an open-source framework for building web apps in Ruby.
-It enables you to get straight to work by letting data be data, views be views, and code be code.
+Pakyow is an open-source framework for building modern web-apps in Ruby.
+It helps you build working software faster with a development process that remains friendly to both designers and developers.
+It's built for getting along.

-## Designer-friendly Views
-In Pakyow, views are purely structural and contain no logic, keeping the view focused on it's job of presentation.
-No special markup is required in the view.
-This means the designer can build the presentation layer for an app in their own environment.

-## Sturdy Prototypes
-View construction happens automatically, which means a working, navigable front-end can be created without any back-end code.
-Business logic is added later without any changes to the front-end, eliminating resistance and keeping development moving forward.

-## Intelligent Connections
-Data awareness is built into views, meaning a view knows what it presents.
+*Pakyow empowers the designer with a view-first development process.*

+## Own the front-end
-Data is bound in from the back-end without requiring a single change to the view.
-Roles and responsibilities remain clear throughout the development process.
+The views are created in isolation from the back-end app, giving the designer complete control over the front-end through the entire development process.

+## Prototypes made easy
+Create a working, navigable prototype of your app without writing a line of back-end code.
+Later, add the back-end as a layer on top of the view, leaving the prototype intact.

+## Logicless views
+Views describe what the UI is, not how it's built.
+Write views in HTML or the template language of your choice; no view logic and nothing new to learn.

 --

-Pakyow consists of two gems: pakyow-core and pakyow-presenter.
-Core handles routing requests to an app's business logic.
-Presenter gives an app the ability to have a presentation layer and provides mechanisms for the view manipulation and data binding.
-Core can operate independently of Pakyow Presenter for cases where an app doesn't need a presentation layer.

 # Getting Started